UppASD/UppASD-tutorial/content/magnon/magnon.rst

 Linear spin wave spectra
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Below the critical temperature bcc Fe has long range collinear ordering of spins.
 We calculate the adiabatic magnon spectra (AMS) using linear spin wave theory for collinear spin textures at the list of q points specified in the ``qfile.kpath``.
-Note that the spin wave is calculated for the T=0 K ground state as specified in the ``momfile``.
-The list of q points were calculated from the ``preQ.py`` script which analyses the space group symmetry of the crystal cell,
+Note that the spin wave spectra is calculated for the T=0 K ground state as specified in the ``momfile``.
+The list of q points were calculated from the ``preQ.py`` script which analyses the space group symmetry of the crystal cell.

 ::